 The College of Engineering

 Frequently referred to as "The Engine That Drives Silicon Valley,"SJSU's College of Engineering has provided more engineers to its high-tech community than any other university in the USA.
-The college has 5,200 students, 1,500 graduates and 3,700 undergraduates.
-The seven departments offer eleven different degree programs at the BS and MS levels.
+The college has 7,300 students, 2,500 graduates and 4,800 undergraduates.
+The nine departments offer thirteen different degree programs at the BS and MS levels.

 The EE Department

 The EE Department has established a firm goal to provide a high quality Electrical Engineering education to its students at both the undergraduate and graduate levels.
-The Department offers classroom instruction by the best qualifi ed EE faculty, handson experience in industry-sponsored state-of-theart laboratories, and opportunities for industry internships.
-The Department has over 600 undergraduate and 400 graduate students.
+The Department offers classroom instruction by the best qualified EE faculty, hand-on experience in industry-sponsored state-of-the-art laboratories, and opportunities for industry internships.
+The Department has over 600 undergraduate and 550 graduate students.

 The program supports students to acquire professional experience while taking classes.
 A number of students work as faculty assistants and teaching associates in the department.
-In conjunction with their classes, many students work as EE interns in the Silicon Valley fi rms.
-Our graduates enjoy excellent career opportunities in a broad spectrum of theoretical and practical areas such as wireless communications, mixed signals, design of chips and internet technologies.
+In conjunction with their classes, many students work as EE interns in the Silicon Valley firms.
+Our graduates enjoy excellent career opportunities in a broad spectrum of theoretical and practical areas such as wireless communications, analog and mixed signals circuits, chip design and verification, embedded system design, networking and internet technologies.

 EE Department's Mission